NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 The survival plot type supports these features:

-* View the survival analysis of each
+* View the distribution of cases (# and % of cases) in the cohort for the clinical field's data categories as a table
-* View the distribution of cases (# and % of cases) in the cohort for the clinical field's data values
+* Select & plot the survival analysis for the cases of specific data categories in the table ** By default the top 2 categories (highest # of cases) are displayed ** Users can manually select & plot up to 5 categories at a time
 * Download the survival plot visualization in SVG or PNG format
 * Download the raw data used to generate the survival plot in JSON or TSV format